 Did you know?

-Australians continue to spend at record levels on their cards, and as merchants and consumers embrace online shopping, ‘card-not-present’ fraud is increasing, too.
+Australians are continuing to rely on digital channels, and as merchants and consumers embrace online shopping, ‘card-not-present’ fraud is increasing, too.

-The Australian Payments Network found that, while overall card fraud is showing a slight decline, ‘card-not-present’ fraud has increased to nearly 85% of total card fraud in its latest report from 2019.
+The Australian Payments Network found that ‘card-not-present’ fraud has increased by 3.8% in 2020 to $418 million and accounts for nearly 90% of all Australian card fraud in its latest report from 2021.

 Scams are now perpetrated by well-organised networks that pretend to be from a government agency or well-known, trusted business.
 They use threats to pressure or scare you into giving them money or your personal information.